Examinations & Orientation Workshop

 All applicants (with the exception of Temporary Visitor applicants) will be expected to take one or more examinations.
 The College uses three different examinations: The Examination for Professional Practice in Psychology (EPPP), The Written Jurisprudence Examination (WJE) and The Oral Examination.
 Applicants for Registered Psychologist registration may sit for the EPPP and the WJE in the order they wish.
 They can only proceed to the Oral Exam if they have been successful at both the EPPP and the WJE.

 To sign up for an exam, please complete the appropriate request form and submit the relevant fee.
-Please note that we must receive your request and administration fee for the EPPP before we will provide verification of your eligibility to Pearson Professional.
+Please note that we must receive your request and administration fee for the EPPP before we will provide verification of your eligibility to Pearson VUE.

 Note that the College does not provide examination preparation materials beyond this website.
 However, we have made available a document entitled Summary of Legislation affecting registrants in BC which is a brief review of some important legislation.
 Review of this document is useful for applicants.
 The complete text of the legislation is found at bclaws.ca.